 Things To Do

-Hike one of two trails or stop and take in a program given by park rangers.
+Hike the trails.
 Allow at least 2 hours to see the museum and ruins.

 The Remarkable Cliff City of Walnut Canyon